sharkdp/numbat/README.md

   * Statically typed: the
   * Type inference
   * Strict syntax
-  * Customizable: the whole system of physical dimensions and units is written in Insect itself and can be modified or replaced
+  * Customizable: the whole system of physical dimensions and units is written in Numbat itself and can be modified or replaced
   * (Modular)

 ## Type system

-Insects treats *physical dimensions* like length or time as *types*.
+Numbat treats *physical dimensions* like length or time as *types*.
 A value of `5 meter` is of type `Length`.
 A value of `2.5 inch` is also of type `Length`.